techidaily/site-fox-access/source/_posts/new-in-2024-distinguished-screenplay-sampler-pack.md

 AI Portrait is the most important feature when we talk about cinematic trailers.
 As you can also see in the above trailers, there is a great use of this feature in them and you guys are lucky that it’s available in [Filmora](https://tools.techidaily.com/wondershare/filmora/download/), which makes it too easy for you to use.
 Using this feature in Filmora, you can remove your video trailer's background and add significant effects to them in one click from a library with approximately 70 effects.
 Moreover, you can add AR Stickers to your trailers to make them quite attractive to the viewers.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Conclusion

 So, in the end, the final words for this article are that all the trailers we discuss today are the best among themselves.
 Their proof is the success of their films, and that's the main thing we all should learn from today's article is that the trailers are the essential things for a movie to be successful.
 So that's why they need to be professional editing.
 Because if your trailer is the best one, it will indeed engage a large audience to watch your film.
 However, we also know that not everyone is too professional in it.
 Still, using [Filmora](https://tools.techidaily.com/wondershare/filmora/download/), even any beginner can edit his videos and trailers professionally with less effort.
 Thanks for reading.